firebird631/siis/doc/bugs.md

 **No orders are created** : Yes the trading part (ordering, user WS) is not implemented for now.

 **It does not work at all** : Yes the watching of market data is not fully completed for now.
 Please consider donation to help the developer.

+### Backtesting related ###

+During a backtest, the conversion rate (base_exchange_rate) of instruments are unknowns.
+And it will occur to invalid account balance calculation.

+This could be a problem for the following cases :
+  * Backtesting multiple instruments on the same profile that have different settlement or quote currency.
+  * Backtesting an instrument having a different settlement or quote currency than the account currency.

+Solutions :
+  * Do distinct profiles and backtest per instrument or at least group them by settlements or quote currency.
+  * Always define the account currency as the same as the settlement or quote currency of the instrument.